queendevelopers/initial-project-module/README.md

 # initialproject

-#### A initial flutter project by Swivt app developement team.
+#### A initial flutter project by Nikesh Maharjan to app developement team.
 This project uses getIt for dependency injection and flavors for dev, uat & prod built.
+While working in new project it takes around 4 hours to setup the project.
+To save the time of creating project and updating project to up-to-date this initial project concept has been created.

 ## Getting Started